 The travel grant under this scheme will completely cover the travel costs from the place of work of the applicant to that of the host to the extent of economy class airfare and surface (public) transport, all visa fees as well as travel and health insurance charges up to USD 5,000.

 This program gives partial support to conferences organized in developing and economically disadvantaged countries.
 The funds are for academic use only (travel or living expenses of invited speakers or participants coming from developing countries).
 The Conference Support Program also supports a few major international conferences occurring in developed countries who would like to invite mathematicians from developing counties.

 The IMU Simons Travel Fellowship and Conference Support Program grants are administered by the Grants Selection Committee (GSC), a seven-member committee supervised by the Commission for Developing Countries (CDC).
 Its members are recognized mathematicians from seven countries in Asia, Africa, North and South America and Europe.
 Three GSC members are also members of the Commission for Developing Countries.
 The committee is chaired by the CDC Secretary for Grants.

 Under this category CDC mainly supports higher education and capacity building projects as well as local initiatives.
 Supported initiatives include the Africa Mathematics Millennium Science Initiative (AMMSI) which receives CDC support for its graduate student scholarship program; the Mentoring African Research in Mathematics (MARM) program and the education and capacity workshop series “Finding Online Information in Mathematics.

-For more information and general policy for applications please click on the Project Support link on the left side of this page.
+For more information and general policy for applications please click on the links on the left side of this page.

 Every four years, CDC supports and often also administers the IMU – ICM Travel Grants Program, offering travel support to mathematicians based in developing countries to attend the International Congresses of Mathematics.